skeashly/sarah-keashly-ecc-dssb-IS24-cod-challenge/README.md

 Before you begin, ensure you have the following installed:

 Node.js

 Vue CLI

-## Open a new Change to the frontend directory:
+## Open a new Terminal and navigate to the frontend directory:

 cd frontend